By Erik J. Bracciodieta, Decision Resources Group

 About The Author

 Erik J. Bracciodieta is a Senior Analyst on the Medical Device Insights team at Decision Resources Group, where he authors Medtech 360 products for global cardiovascular device markets.
-Through this work, he has become DRG’s authority on CRM and electrophysiology mapping and ablation devices.
-Erik was also an author for DRG’s very first Global Market Access Solution Country Overview for Japan.
+Through this work, he has become DRG’s authority on electrophysiology and structural heart devices.
 Erik earned an M.Biotech. and an Honors B.Sc. from the University of Toronto.